-Listed below are some potential liabilities the Lane County Vegetation Management Program may incur if it were to resume use of chemical herbicides on county-maintained roadways.
+Listed below are some liabilities ODOT may incur with respect to its use of chemical herbicides on state-maintained roadways.

 - The potential consequences of governments ignoring human rights norms are not insignificant.
 Loss of public confidence in government agencies and their processes is not a small thing, even from the perspective of the agency, and even when viewed through the lens of basic practicality.
 When human rights standards are compromised the consequences can be monumental, costly and long lasting. - 2.
-If the Vegetation Management Program made no improvements there would be risk of public recognition that, despite awareness of links between herbicide

-- exposure and health impacts and awareness of human rights concerns, the program did not move to modify herbicide practices. - 3.
+If the Vegetation Management Program made no improvements there would be risk of public recognition that, despite awareness of links between herbicide exposure and health impacts and despite awareness of human rights concerns, ODOT did not move to significantly modify herbicide practices. - 3.
 Greater involvement of human rights organizations such as Human Rights Watch in pesticide activism. - 4.
 One goal of human rights activism is what they refer to as "the mobilization of shame."
-Tools human rights organizations use include, among others, videotaping of actions considered to be human rights violations; public, community-led, trial-like Citizens' Tribunals with independent judges who weigh, using human rights norms rather than civil law, the justness of a given situation; and public, community-led, Citizens Inquiries which involve oral and written testimony from affected community members before a panel of commissioners. - 5.
-Potentially costly legal action brought against the county for use of herbicides on road shoulders as a violation of human rights. - 6.
-Potential litigation through the Inter-American Court of Human Rights, a court of the Organization of American States.
+Tools human rights organizations use include, among others, videotaping of actions considered to be human rights violations, and of the persons believed responsible for those actions; distributing those videos widely on You-Tube, google video and other sites; public, community-led, trial-like Citizens' Tribunals with independent judges who weigh, using human rights norms rather than civil law, the justness of a given situation; and public, community-led, Citizens Inquiries which involve oral and written testimony from affected community members before a panel of commissioners. - 5.
+Potentially costly legal actions re the Americans with Disabilities Act brought by persons with disabilities (such as pre-existing asthma, pesticide intolerances, cardiac arrhythmias, etc.) for failure to accommodate; possible legal actions brought for broadcast use of herbicides on road shoulders as a violation of human rights; and possible multiple small claims court actions for economic redress.

+6. Potential litigation through the Inter-American Court of Human Rights, a court of the Organization of American States.